 Does salmon have bones ?

 Yes, salmon does have bones, both larger ones and pin bones.
-The fillets and steaks are cut and prepared in such a way that they usually have no bones, or the bones that do show are big, easy to see, and thus remove by the customer.
+The fillets and steaks are cut and prepared in such a way that they usually have no bones, or the bones that do show are big, easy to see, and thus removed by the customer.

 The small pin bones found in salmon are usually removed on the production line, as the fish is cut and sorted into different cuts.
 The pin bones are very thin, flexible, and are not connected to the spine.